Gratitude meditation is a type of meditation which, as the name suggests, focuses on gratitude.

 One study (O’Leary, 2015: The Effects of Two Novel Gratitude and Mindfulness Interventions on Well-Being) comparing gratitude interventions and mindfulness interventions found that they both led to similar outcomes, particularly when it comes to well-being.
 That is, gratitude interventions and mindfulness interventions both similarly lead to increased levels of well-being.

 Gratitude and mindfulness are related in other ways as well.
-For example, according to a study focusing on pregnant women (O’Leary, 2016: Positive prenatal well-being: conceptualising and measuring mindfulness and gratitude in pregnancy), mindfulness and gratitude were both found to be positively correlated with levels of positive affect.
+For example, according to a study focusing on pregnant women (O’Leary, 2016: Positive prenatal well-being: conceptualizing and measuring mindfulness and gratitude in pregnancy), mindfulness and gratitude were both found to be positively correlated with levels of positive affect.
 Another study (Loo, 2014: Gratitude, Hope, Mindfulness and Personal-Growth Initiative: Buffers or Risk Factors for Problem Gambling?) found that both gratitude and mindfulness were negatively correlated with future instances of problem gambling in young men.

 In the pregnancy study, however, gratitude and mindfulness had different effects on negative affect, while the gambling study showed that gratitude and mindfulness had different effects on gambling urges in young men.
 These findings indicate that gratitude and mindfulness are closely related, but not identical in every way.
 It seems that gratitude and mindfulness have generally similar effects on well-being, but do not affect well-being in exactly the same way.

 As mentioned near the beginning of this article, gratitude is an important aspect of Buddhist and Native American culture.
-According to one paper (Emmons, 2000: Gratitude as a human strength: Appraising the evidence) gratitude is also an important aspect of some different religious movements.
+According to one paper (Emmons, 2000: Gratitude as a human strength: Appraising the evidence), gratitude is also an important aspect of some different religious movements.
 Another paper (Trousellard, 2014: The history of Mindfulness put to the test of current scientific data: Unresolved questions) notes that like gratitude, mindfulness is also an important aspect of many of these same religious and spiritual movements.
 This shared importance shows the cultural significance of both gratitude and mindfulness.

 Taken together, the above points indicate that gratitude and mindfulness serve similarly important roles in society, and recent research suggests that they have similar effects on individuals.
 Again, gratitude and mindfulness are not interchangeable, but they are two closely related aspects of human psychology.
 Any gratitude practice should include mindfulness, and any mindfulness practice can easily incorporate gratitude.
-Calling gratitude a “sister” of mindfulness as Rosenzweig (2013) did seems to be justifiable.
+Calling gratitude a “sister” of mindfulness as Rosenzweig (2013) did seem to be justifiable.

 A Take Home Message